braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/braze_templates/lapsing_user.md

 > Use the lapsing user template to remind users of the value your brand brings to them, and encourage their return with exciting offers and incentives based on their past engagements.

-This article will walk you through a use case for the lapsing user template, which is designed for the retention and loyalty step of the user lifecycle.
+This article will walk you through a use case for the **Lapsing User** template, which is designed for the retention and loyalty step of the user lifecycle.
 When you’re finished, you’ll have created a Canvas that encourages users to return to your app with promotions that vary based on their behavior, such as whether they started a session in your app after receiving a promotional message.

 ## Prerequisites